tomzhang255/AC215_HiSolver/src/workflow/README.md

 9. Again, once you see `PipelineState.PIPELINE_STATE_RUNNING` - that means the pipeline has been deployed and is running; you can safely terminate the python script and quit the docker shell this time

-10. Check the pipeline's progress on GCP console
+10. Check the pipeline's progress on GCP console; it should take less than 20 minutes to finish